trothr/blog/Richard/2020/20200302-business-trip.md

 Kevin installed his product.
 I installed my product.
 We demonstrated for the partner's team how things work.
 They were *very* happy with the results.
 Praise God!
+It was a real pleasure to be working with other techies again.

 We passed the "success criteria".
 One part of my product didn't work quite right, but it gives me